sesco-llc/gread/README.md

 ideas for algorithm design, and specifically, grammatical evolution.

-The architecture is generic to the user's choice of genome; while we're currently experimenting with tree-based grammars, a future implementation will support linear genome definitions, etc.
+The architecture is generic to the user's choice of genome; while we're currently experimenting with tree-based grammars, we do technically support linear genome definitions, etc.

 ## Does It Evolve Nim Programs?